Email powers modern business and life - but it's not as secure as most people assume.

 End-to-end encryption makes sure only the sender and recipient can read the message, rendering intercepted content useless to middlemen.

-Authentication makes sure only the right recipient gains access.
+Recipient authentication makes sure only the right person gains access.

 Human Error